-As more loyal customers are demanding a smaller carbon footprint from their favorite chain or local restaurant, the foodservice industry, in turn, is focusing heavily on going green.
-Running a sustainable and eco-friendly establishment is now, more than ever, a new standard, not just a distinguishing niche for marketing.
-Whether you run a takeout restaurant, concession stand, catering business, or you’re just throwing a party, it’s important to supply your customers or guests with biodegradable and compostable products.
+As more loyal customers are demanding a smaller carbon footprint from their favorite chain or local restaurant, the foodservice industry is focusing heavily on going green.
+Running a sustainable and eco-friendly establishment is a new standard, not just a distinguishing niche for marketing.
+Whether you run a takeout restaurant, concession stand, catering business, food truck, or you’re just throwing a party, it’s important to supply biodegradable and compostable products to all customers and guests.
 From plates and bowls to platters and trays, we have something for every market that’s devoted to going green!

 Running a foodservice operation requires a lot of thinking.
 You have to order ingredients on time, balance your finances, and manage your staff amidst a world of other concerns.
 As important as it is to consider what food you’re making, it’s equally important to think about what happens to food that’s left uneaten.
 According to Feeding America , America produces an estimated 70 billion tons of food waste each year.
 This is something your customers care about, as demonstrated by food waste statistics.
 A study by Unilever , revealed that 72% of U.S. diners said that they care about how food waste is handled.
 47% are concerned enough that they would be willing to spend more money to eat at a place that actively tries to reduce its food w